speakeasy-api/openapi-directory/SDKs/googleapis.com/datamigration/v1/go/README.md

 * `DatamigrationProjectsLocationsConnectionProfilesCreate` - Creates a new connection profile in a given project and location.
 * `DatamigrationProjectsLocationsConnectionProfilesList` - Retrieves a list of all connection profiles in a given project and location.
+* `DatamigrationProjectsLocationsConversionWorkspacesApply` - Apply draft tree onto a specific destination database
+* `DatamigrationProjectsLocationsConversionWorkspacesCommit` - Marks all the data in the conversion workspace as committed.
+* `DatamigrationProjectsLocationsConversionWorkspacesConvert` - Creates a draft tree schema for the destination database.
+* `DatamigrationProjectsLocationsConversionWorkspacesCreate` - Creates a new conversion workspace in a given project and location.
+* `DatamigrationProjectsLocationsConversionWorkspacesDescribeConversionWorkspaceRevisions` - Retrieves a list of committed revisions of a specific conversion workspace.
+* `DatamigrationProjectsLocationsConversionWorkspacesDescribeDatabaseEntities` - Use this method to describe the database entities tree for a specific conversion workspace and a specific tree type.
+The DB Entities are not a resource like conversion workspace or mapping rule, and they can not be created, updated or deleted like one.
+Instead they are simple data objects describing the structure of the client database.
+* `DatamigrationProjectsLocationsConversionWorkspacesList` - Lists conversion workspaces in a given project and location.
+* `DatamigrationProjectsLocationsConversionWorkspacesMappingRulesImport` - Imports the mapping rules for a given conversion workspace.
+Supports various formats of external rules files.
+* `DatamigrationProjectsLocationsConversionWorkspacesRollback` - Rollbacks a conversion workspace to the last committed spanshot.
+* `DatamigrationProjectsLocationsConversionWorkspacesSearchBackgroundJobs` - Use this method to search/list the background jobs for a specific conversion workspace.
+The background jobs are not a resource like conversion workspace or mapping rule, and they can not be created, updated or deleted like one.
+Instead they are a way to expose the data plane jobs log.
+* `DatamigrationProjectsLocationsConversionWorkspacesSeed` - Imports a snapshot of the source database into the conversion workspace.
 * `DatamigrationProjectsLocationsList` - Lists information about the supported locations for this service.
 * `DatamigrationProjectsLocationsMigrationJobsCreate` - Creates a new migration job in a given project and location.
 * `DatamigrationProjectsLocationsMigrationJobsGenerateSSHScript` - Generate a SSH configuration script to configure the reverse SSH connectivity.